 - 26.12 Salary may be paid in the UK or abroad.
-Where the migrant will be paid from abroad in currency other than pounds sterling, the salary entered on the CoS must be based on the exchange rate for the relevant currency on the day the CoS is assigned, taken from the rates published on www.oanda.com/. - 26.13 The salary package on the CoS may include, in addition to basic pay any: - a) guaranteed bonuses - b) allowances such as London weighting or accommodation allowances which would also be paid to a settled worker. - 26.14 The salary package on the CoS must not include: - a) overtime, bonus or incentive pay which is not guaranteed - b) employer pension contributions - c) allowances to cover business expenses including travel to and from the migrant's country of residence or home country - d) the value of any shares which the migrant receives when offered a job under an employee shareholder employment contract. - 26.15 For more information on how we take allowances into account, please see evidence for migrants application for leave.
+Where the migrant will be paid from abroad in currency other than pounds sterling, the salary entered on the CoS must be based on the exchange rate for the relevant currency on the day the CoS is assigned, taken from the rates published on www.oanda.com/. - 26.13 The salary package on the CoS may include, in addition to basic pay any: - a) guaranteed bonuses - b) allowances such as London weighting or accommodation allowances which would also be paid to a settled worker. - 26.14 The salary package on the CoS must not include: - a) overtime, bonus or incentive pay which is not guaranteed - b) employer pension contributions - c) allowances to cover business expenses including travel to and from the migrant's country of residence or home country - d) allowance (whether monetary or in-kind) for which the migrant must reimburse the sponsor - e) the value of any shares which the migrant receives when offered a job under an employee shareholder employment contract. - 26.15 For more information on how we take allowances into account, please see evidence for migrants application for leave.